-The lists of Ferghana's peoples had a sufficiently detailed and stable character: in 1904-05 they included 15 names (Sarts, Uzbeks, Turkics [tiurki], Kirgiz, Kakakirgiz, Kipchaks, Karakalpaks, Kashgaris, Dungans, Tajiks, Persians, Tsygans, Yuz, Arabs, and Hindus); in 1906 the Hindus disappeared; in 1907, the Hindus and Arabs; in 1908, the Iranians and "Afghans [avgantsy]" appeared; in 1909, the Iranians again disappeared, while the Arabs and Kalmyks appeared; in 1910, the Hindus reappeared; in 1913, the Iranians again appeared, but the Uzbeks and Hindus disappeared; in 1914, the Iranians again disappeared, but the Hindus and Kalmyks reappeared.
+The lists of Ferghana's peoples had a sufficiently detailed and stable character: in 1904-05 they included 15 names (Sarts, Uzbeks, Turkies [tiurki], Kirgiz, Kakakirgiz, Kipchaks, Karakalpaks, Kashgaris, Dungans, Tajiks, Persians, Tsygans, Yuz, Arabs, and Hindus); in 1906 the Hindus disappeared; in 1907, the Hindus and Arabs; in 1908, the Iranians and "Afghans [avgantsy]" appeared; in 1909, the Iranians again disappeared, while the Arabs and Kalmyks appeared; in 1910, the Iranians again appeared; in 1911, the Iranians and Kalmyks disappeared, but the Hindus reappeared; in 1913, the Iranians again appeared, but the Uzbeks and Hindus disappeared; in 1914, the Iranians again disappeared, but the Hindus and Kalmyks reappeared.
 The greatest number of categories - 17 - was in 1910, and overall for those years 18 categories were named.